 Fort Hayes is billed as the best-preserved fort on Ascension, but Fort Thornton shouldn’t be written off so quickly.
 Arguably the presence of the lower half of a mid-C19 blockhouse which includes a sunken reservoir should make this small fort a contender.
 The last conflict which saw this fort armed was the First World War, and as a result, the holdfasts remaining are testament to the last guns mounted on them.

 At the front of the fort is a holdfast for a 6-inch Mark I BL gun, the same as that found at Fort Hayes.
-As is conventional with guns of this calibre, there are ready use ammunition lockers, access for both the shell and cartridge lifts from the main magazine below.
+As is conventional with guns of this calibre, there are ready-use ammunition lockers, and access for both the shell and cartridge lifts from the main magazine below.
 The magazine would have been added at the time the 6-inch guns were mounted and are also conventional of the era for the guns; a shell store, shifting lobby leading to a cartridge store, each with their respective lifts (not present) and a lighting corridor for the cartridge store.

-There are also three smaller gun positions around the fort, each with two ready use ammunition lockers.
+There are also three smaller gun positions around the fort, each with two ready-use ammunition lockers.
 These are probable 3-pounder gun positions; although in the 1913 roll of armaments, only two appear to have been mounted.

 All of the photographs below can also be viewed on Flickr along with lots more.